Mazharul419/Banditgame/Levels 10-19/Level 12.md

 ## 4. Decompressing file #2 - bzip to gzip

+Prior to decompressing - the file will be renamed with the .bz2 extension:

+    $ mv compresseddata compresseddata.bz2

 As stated above - the file is bzip2 - the command to decompress is:

     $ bzip2 -d <file>

 Substituting and executing:

-    $ bzip2 -d compresseddata
+    $ bzip2 -d compresseddata.bz2
-    bzip2: Can't guess original name for compresseddata -- using compresseddata.out

     $ ls
-    compresseddata.out  data.txt
+    compresseddata  data.txt

-> bzip2 will attempt to guess the original filename if the file ended in .gz or .gz2 et al. - but since there is no suffix, it simply adds `.out` - but this is fine.

 This is complete - the new file type is:

-    $ file compresseddata.out
+    $ file compresseddata
-    compresseddata.out: gzip compressed data, was "data4.bin", last modified: Mon Jul 28 19:03:32 2025, max compression, from Unix, original size modulo 2^32 20480
+    compresseddata: gzip compressed data, was "data4.bin", last modified: Mon Jul 28 19:03:31 2025, max               compression, from Unix, original size modulo 2^32 20480

 It is gzip once more - onto the next decompression!

+## 5. Decompressing file #3 - gzip to tar

+Since the file is a gzip - the steps are the same as earlier:

+    $ mv compresseddata compresseddata.gz
+    $ ls
+    compresseddata.gz  data.txt
+    $ ls compresseddata  data.txt

+The file is a tar file:

+    $ file compresseddata
+    compresseddata: POSIX tar archive (GNU)

-## 5. Decompressing file #2 - gzip to
+## 5. Decompressing file #3 - gzip to tar